 - We do not engage in coercive practices, such as threats or blackmail.

-We maintain records that fairly and accurately reflect our business transactions as they occur.
+We maintain records and ensure that all contracts fairly and accurately reflect our business transactions as they occur.
 We do not knowingly provide false information.
 We comply with local data protection laws.

 We oppose illegal or inhumane labour practices, including the use of forced or child labour.
-We oppose harsh or inhumane treatment of workers and expect our business partners to ensure that there is no slavery or human trafficking in their business or supply chains.
+We oppose harsh or inhumane treatment of workers and expect our Business Partners to ensure that there is no slavery or human trafficking in their business or supply chains.
+Our modern slavery statement can be found here.

 If you become aware of matters in relation to your business activities with UCAS which are inconsistent with this Code, it is very important that you report them to us.
 You should raise your concerns with our Head of Legal and Governance (firstname.lastname@example.org) and all reports received will be treated in the strictest of confidence.